Sardhendu/self-driving-vehicle/src/traffic_sign_classifier/README.md

 ## Preprocessng/Image-Augmenation:

+Note: All the images below can be found in a pair.
+The left image indicates the actual image from the dataset and the right image indicates the preprocessed version.

 1. ***Brightness and Contrast*** would take care of edge cases when the test image is not clear, say foggy weather, or darker image. etc

 ![Random-Brightness](https://github.com/Sardhendu/self-driving-vehicle/blob/master/src/traffic_sign_classifier/images/random_brightness.png)

 ![Random-Contrast](https://github.com/Sardhendu/self-driving-vehicle/blob/master/src/traffic_sign_classifier/images/random_contrast.png)